26 Places in India That Look Like Their Foreign Travel Twins

 R2: Floating market on Dal Lake, Kashmir

 The colourful floating market on Dal Lake in Kashmir, India with the backdrop of the Himalayan mountains will easily beat any floating market in this whole world.
-The vegetables and food sold on the waters of the Dal Lake are grown on the banks of the lake itself.
-They are usually cut just a few hours before selling.
+Farmers grow the vegetables and food on the banks of Dal Lake.
+They usually cut the produce just a few hours before selling it on the water.
 Even if you don’t buy your vegetables here, the market and its people, expertly manoeuvring the boats full of fresh produce through Dal Lake, will leave you in awe.

 S1: Paragliding at Mont Blanc, France